-The Native Arts & Cultures Foundation (NACF) is a 501 (c) 3 philanthropic organization dedicated exclusively to the revitalization, appreciation and perpetuation of indigenous arts and cultures.
-The Native-led national foundation supports American Indian, Native Hawaiian and Alaska Native artists and communities.
+The Native Arts and Cultures Foundation (NACF) is a Native-led, 501 (c) 3 philanthropic organization dedicated exclusively to the perpetuation of American Indian, Alaska Native and Native Hawaiian arts and cultures nationwide.

-Created after decades of visioning by Native peoples, the arts and cultures foundation provides support to the field and fosters creativity amongst Native peoples through grantmaking, convening, advocacy and research.
+Created after decades of visioning by Native peoples, arts patrons and social justice funders, the foundation provides support to the field and fosters creativity amongst Native peoples through grantmaking, convening, and programming.
 “The arts have always played a significant role in Native cultures, and are a powerful path for connecting one generation to the next.
 Thanks to the generous support of the Ford Foundation and others, we were able to launch this important new organization.
 Thanks to ongoing donations, we're able to carry out our mission to provide support to artists and organizations to help our cultures flourish.
 We look forward to fostering opportunities that help create positive social change in communities across the nation,” said Foundation President/CEO T. Lulani Arquette.